-Sal Winter, a computer tech, has lived next door to Liam for years.
-They’re friends—just not that kind of friends.
-Sal wishes it could be more, but she’s come to accept Liam will never want anything from her except her computer skills.
+Blurb: Sal and Liam have lived next door to each other for years.
+They’re friends–just not that kind of friends.
+Sal would like to be more than friends, but she’s come to accept she’s not Liam’s type.

-Time isn’t the only thing running short for Liam.
-A nemesis from the Realm is bearing down on him, determined to do anything to prevent his return to their homeland.
+What Liam himself doesn’t know is that his nemesis from the Realm is bearing down on him and would do anything to prevent Liam from returning to their homeland.
 Including murder the woman he’s only just realized he loves.

 Warning: This book contains bad leprechaun jokes, worse leprechaun behavior, great leprechaun sex, and absolutely no little bearded men in green coats.

 The doorbell buzzed while Liam was in the shower.
 It was barely audible over the rush of water, even to his sensitive ears.
 He slid the bar of Irish Spring, his favorite soap, back onto the wire rack, rinsed quickly and cranked off the faucet.